Client Selection for Federated Policy Optimization with Environment Heterogeneity

-\textbf{Performance and Stability.} Although the original mountain car problem is naive and most of the modern RL algorithms can easily get a score over 90.0, the federated setting imposes great difficulty in solving it.
-Figure \ref{fig:mcc} shows the performance comparison between FedPOCS and several baselines on Mountain Cars with medium-level heterogeneity.
-It can be seen that FedPOCS has a faster convergence speed and a more stable learning process.
-To compute the selection metric, we discretize the state and action by rounding them off to the nearest 0.1, and this results in about 8000 states and 100 actions that are frequently visited.
-In each round, the first phase of FedPOCS takes 1-10 seconds and the local training takes 20-30 seconds.
-Although the running time of the first phase may vary a lot depending on the implementation, FedPOCS outperforms all baselines in terms of the number of rounds and wall-clock time in our setting.
+Although the original mountain car problem is simple and most modern RL algorithms can easily obtain a score over 90.0, the federated setting imposes great difficulties in solving it.
+Figure \ref{fig:mcc} shows the performance comparison between FedPOHCS and several baselines on Mountain Cars with medium-level heterogeneity.
+It can be observed that FedPOHCS has a faster convergence speed and a more stable learning process.
+To compute the selection metric, we discretize the state and action by rounding them off to the nearest 0.1, resulting in about 8000 states and 100 actions that are frequently visited.
+In each round, the first phase of FedPOHCS takes 1-10 seconds, and the local training takes 20-30 seconds.
+Although the running time of the first phase may vary depending on the implementation, FedPOHCS outperforms all baselines in terms of the number of rounds and wall-clock time in our setting.
 In Figure \ref{fig:mcc}, we have also included the communication-efficient variant, i.e., the one-phase scheme, for comparison purposes.
 It can be observed that the one-phase scheme may slow down and destabilize learning in the early stage of training, but the final performance is comparable to the two-phase scheme.

 We can draw a similar conclusion on Hoppers with medium-level heterogeneity.
 As shown in Figure \ref{fig:hoppers}, FedPOHCS can obtain an accumulated reward of 1450 within 20 rounds of training, while it takes about 80 rounds for Power-of-Choice to reach 1450, demonstrating the advantage of the proposed FedPOHCS algorithm in speeding up convergence.

 HongKongOSMs is much more difficult to solve as shown by the high-variance curves in Figure \ref{fig:osm}.
 Since different OSM datasets have different numbers of lanes, target velocity, and maximum acceleration/deceleration, their state spaces and transition probabilities may be highly distinct from each other.
 Compared with other approaches, FedPOHCS can obtain higher rewards and converge to the highest point.